inlivedev/inlive-room/README.md

 **Adding Models to The Database**

+> You may skip this step if you only intend to use the Instant Meeting Feature

 - First create your schema definition in `(server)/_features/<feature_name>/schema.ts`, make sure to export it
 - Add the schema into export list in `(server)/_schema/index.ts` this is important, so that drizzle can discover the schema to be used for the [Query Feature](https://orm.drizzle.team/docs/rqb)
-- Now you can also generate the database migration script by running the `npm run generate` command
+- Now make sure to generate the initial database migration script by running the `npm run db:generate --name <MigrationName>` command
-- Due to the inability to customize generated migration script file name, please make sure to rename the script file and update the name in `_journal.json` inside the `./migration/meta` folder
+- During development make sure to generate the migration script again after adding changes, table to the schema file

 >Currently a database versioning is not yet implemented, but you can generate database migration script from the schema that was created from Drizzle ORM

+>Under the hood the we're using drizzle to generate the database migration and as our ORM, make sure to read [Drizzle Documentation](https://orm.drizzle.team/kit-docs/commands) for options.

 **Start the local development server**